shafeek2112/laravel-api/README.md

 php artisan migrate
 ```

-Then run
+Then install passport service using below command
 ```bash
 php artisan passport:install
 ```

-After install passport, then run DB seed command to seed the default admin user into DB for quick setup
+After install passport, then run DB seed command to seed the default admin user record into your DB for quick setup

 ```bash
 php artisan db:seed
 ```

-Now you start the server by run this
+Now you start the server by run
 ```bash
 php artisan serve
 ```

 You can see your local server running on your system.

-When testing the API using Postman, if you face this message
-“Personal access client not found. please create one”, then run this `php artisan passport:install` again.
+Please refer the user manual document for how to use API and the flow instruction

 ## Tests